jhpark-prof/ntruplus-security-considerations/draft-todo-yourname-protocol.md

 Polynomial inversion in NTT represendation can be efficiently implemented using the hierarchical batch inversion technique of {{KCP26}}, which applies Montgomery's trick to reduce the number of field inversions.

-## A possible PCT in the key generation
+## A possible PCT process
+The above key generation of NTRU+ does not consider the PCT process.
+However, if necessary, an approved implementation performs a simple PCT process on each freshly generated keypair, which is the same as in FIPS 203.
+That is, using the new keypair, the implementation performs an ephemeral key exchange by itself by doing an encapsulation and a decapsulation successively.

 PCT is possible in key generation, but this draft does not introduce it. in case of long-term static public/private key pairs, before a decapsulation, (pk, sk) can be checked through PCT to ensure that (pk, sk) are generated correctly by the key generation algorithm without errors inserted, where sk=(f, h^{-1}, H(pk)) and pk before decapsulation.
 PCT can be used to ensure that (pk, sk) are not modified.

 ## The n-bit random strings for generating a 32-byte shared secret